 Matters worsened for the Congolese in 1890 after Belfast-man John Boyd Dunlop invented the pneumatic tyre.
 It set off a craze for bicycles and the world developed an insatiable appetite for rubber.
-Wild rubber vines were abundant in the equatorial rain forests of the Congo and Leopold went into partnership with rubber companies to extract the sap.
+Wild rubber vines were abundant in the equatorial rain forests of the Congo and Leopold partnered with rubber companies to extract the sap.

 The rubber boom gave impetus to construction projects and Leopold finished the railway up the rapids adding to the state’s wealth and power.
-But it also exposed his empire to truth.
+But it also exposed his empire.
 Missionaries spoke of the price locals paid for Leopold’s enormous wealth.
-The king always denied these claims.
+The king denied these claims.
 But he was undone by someone who noticed something was wrong, from thousands of miles away.
 His name was E.D.
 Morel.

 Morel was a clerk in Antwerp for British trading company Elder Dempster.
 He noticed the only trade into the country was arms while all the material coming out was hardly ever paid for.
 He realised only forced labour could account for this.
 Morel became a full-time advocate against the slave trade in the Congo.
 He set up his own newspaper the West African Mail to expose the problem.